LV-APT/lvCICD/README.md

           # Write your PowerShell commands here.
           & $(lvCICD) [Operation] [Parameter1] [Parameter2] [Parameter3] ...

-> If you need to use Result of lvCICD, use this snippet instead.
-Change variable name in your case.
+> If you need to use the output of lvCICD operation, use this snippet instead.
+>
+> `lvCICD` operation saves the output to ***"$(lvCICD-Tool-LocalPath)\output.txt"***.
+The additional code in the task exports the result to a variable named `lvEchoOutput`, which could be used in following steps.
+>
+> Change variable name in your case.
 Refer to [Set variables in scripts](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/set-variables-scripts?view=azure-devops&tabs=powershell) for more information.

     - task: PowerShell@2
       displayName: [your_action_step_name]